git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * The *Lock* button is the *Enter* button on the Maschine Studio.
 * The *File/Save* button is the *All/Save* button on the Maschine Studio.
 * The *Follow/Grid* button is the *Grid* button on Maschine Studio.
+    * PAD MODE can be found left of the pads.
+Press it multiple times to toggle between PAD MODE, KEYBOARD and CHORDS mode.
+    * Use Shift+PAD MODE to access the settings of the respective mode.
-* The 4 buttons above the pads are missing (PAD MODE, KEYBOARD, CHORDS, STEP): PAD MODE can be found left of the pads, use Shift+PAD MODE for KEYBOARD, CHORDS does not have a replacement, STEP is found on the left next to the TAP button.
+    * STEP is found on the left next to the TAP button.

 The Maschine Studio provides some additional buttons and features: